Endogenous Attention and the Spread of False News: Urn Models

-This appendix extends and applies results from the theory of stochastic approximation.
-Specifically, we build on results from \textcite{schreiber2001urn} and \textcite{benaim2004generalized}, who apply stochastic approximation methods to analyze Generalized Polya Urns (GPUs).
-A key feature of these urn models is that the number of balls added each period is bounded so that as the overall number of balls grows the change in the system's composition between any two consecutive periods becomes arbitrarily small.
-Within each of the regions $\{N,I,M,S\}$, our system $\{z_n\}$ behaves like a GPU.
-To analyze the entire system, we define \emph{Piecewise Generalized Polya Urns} (PGPUs), which we analyze by combining results on GPUs with results from BHS that extend the theory of stochastic approximation to cases where the continuous system is given by a solution to a differential inclusion rather than a differential equation.
-Theorem \ref{thm limit chain transitive} relates the limit behavior of a PGPU to the limit behavior of the associated differential inclusion; we use it in the proof of Theorem \ref{thm limit behavior}.
+This appendix extends results from \textcite{schreiber2001urn} and \textcite{benaim2004generalized} about \emph{Generalized Polya urns} (GPUs).
+A key feature of these urn models is that the number of balls added each period is bounded, so that as the overall number of balls grows the change in the system's composition between any two consecutive periods becomes arbitrarily small.
+Within each of the regions $\{N,I,M,S\}$, our system behaves like a GPU.
+To analyze the entire system, we define \emph{Piecewise Generalized Polya Urns} (PGPUs), and then combine results on GPUs with results from BHS that extend the theory of stochastic approximation to cases where the continuous system is given by a solution to a differential inclusion rather than a differential equation.\footnote{We use results on stochastic approximation for differential inclusions, since existing results on stochastic approximation by differential equations do not apply to the to the discontinuous system we have here.
+Extending published results on stochastic approximation to discontinuous differential equations would have been more complicated, and the \citet{hill1980strong} analysis of discontinuous Polya urns only covers the case where a single ball is added each period.} Theorem \ref{thm limit chain transitive} relates the limit behavior of a PGPU to the limit behavior of the associated differential inclusion; we use it in the proof of Theorem \ref{thm limit behavior}.
 Section \ref{appendix:limit ODE} explains why the processes $\{z_{n;R}\}$ defined in \eqref{lom z_n} are GPUs and derives the corresponding limit ODEs.
-We conclude this appendix with a discussion of unstable steady states for limit inclusions and a result that we use in the proof of Theorem \ref{thm limit behavior}.
+Section \ref{section:repelling} then proves a result about repelling steady states for limit inclusions that is used in the proof of Theorem \ref{thm limit behavior}.